When to Match: A Cost-Balancing Principle for Dynamic Markets: The Cost-Balancing Principle

 \section{The Cost-Balancing Principle}

-The Cost-Balancing algorithm introduced in Section~\ref{sec:algorithm} is not an ad hoc heuristic; its design is grounded in the structural properties of optimal policies.
-This section develops the theoretical foundation underlying the cost-balancing principle.
+The Cost-Balancing algorithm introduced in Section~\ref{sec:algorithm} is not an ad hoc heuristic; its design is motivated by structural properties of optimal policies and by a deterministic approximation.
+This section develops the design logic underlying the cost-balancing principle.
 Our analysis proceeds in two stages.
-First, we examine a relaxed model with stationary arrivals to establish that optimal policies exhibit a monotone threshold structure, validating the search for threshold-type policies.
-Second, we employ fluid limit analysis to derive the precise relationship between waiting and matching costs at optimality.
-This analysis reveals that optimal performance is characterized by maintaining a specific ratio between accumulated waiting costs and instantaneous matching costs.
-The Cost-Balancing algorithm directly operationalizes this insight.
+First, we examine a relaxed model with stationary arrivals to establish that optimal matching regions are monotone, thereby motivating the search for state-dependent matching rules.
+Second, we use a steady-state fluid approximation to derive a transparent relationship between waiting and matching cost rates.
+This calculation shows how a cost-minimizing stationary operating point can be characterized by a specific cost ratio.
+The Cost-Balancing algorithm uses this ratio logic as a timing rule, while the worst-case guarantee in Theorem~\ref{thm:main} supplies a separate robust calibration.